catmoreak/clash-folio/README.md

 # Clash of Clans Portfolio – Astro Edition

 Welcome to your professional Clash of Clans–themed portfolio, built with [Astro](https://astro.build/)!
-This site features a custom animated treasure map, stylish navigation, and a modern, game-inspired design.
+This site features a custom animated homepage, stylish navigation, and a modern, game-inspired design.

 ## ✨ Features

-- **Animated Treasure Map**: SVG-based, parchment-style map with animated pirate ship, treasure route, islands, and pulsing treasure marker.
 - **Professional Visuals**: Custom styles, themed colors, and polished layout.
 - **Responsive Design**: Works great on desktop and mobile.
 - **Easy Navigation**: Navbar with quick access to the map and other pages.